Overlrd/Ants/README.md

 # Ants
-Ants vs Some bees, a tower defense game inspired by Plants VS Zombies , i've written as a CS61 exercice.
+Ants vs Some bees, a tower defense game inspired by Plants VS Zombies , i've written as a CS61A project.

 ![Cool image](/static/assets/ants_vs_some_bees.png)